HighIander/matrix-gallery/README.md

 ## Installation

+0. Download into a directory on your computer, e.g. to [downloads/matrix-gallery]

 ### Chrome / Edge installation
 1. Open:
    - Chrome: `chrome://extensions`
    - Edge: `edge://extensions`
 2. Enable Developer Mode.
 3. Click "Load unpacked".
-4. Select the extracted extension folder.
+4. Select the extracted extension folder, e.g. [downloads/matrix-gallery]

 ### Firefox installation
 1. Open `about:debugging#/runtime/this-firefox`
 2. Click "Load Temporary Add-on"
-3. Select `manifest.json` from the extracted folder
+3. Select `manifest.json` from the extracted folder, e.g. [downloads/matrix-gallery/manifest.json]

 Notes:
 This extension does not work in the desktop apps/androis/iOS.
 You should use the web version and install the webpage as app.
 You find this option in your browser adress bar.
 This should be just as good as the desktop apps.